GermainZ/Taskerbot/README.rst

 Usage
 =====

-Taskerbot can be invoked by any comment containing one of the following commands (**all arguments are required**):
+Taskerbot can be invoked by any comment or moderator report containing one of the following commands (**all arguments are required**):

 - ``@rule {reason} [note]``: **removes a thread, leaving an appropriate flair and comment**. ``reason`` is one of the removal reasons' keys (see `Removal